Fan Controlled Football: 2023 postponed season

 In February 2023 the league announced the postponement of the 2023 season with intent of adapting the Fan Controlled concept to basketball.
 In June, Farudi granted an interview to Sports Business Journal stating that it was pausing the league for the time being due to a loss of capital funding that hit the company in late 2022, as most of its funding was tied to the cryptocurrency bubble; the company will remain active as Fan Controlled Sports & Entertainment with the intention of licensing their intellectual property and technology to other leagues, in the hopes that the league could be revived if buyers could be found for each of the league's eight teams.
 Farudi noted that he had brought on Jerry Kurz, a former Arena Football League executive, to lead the efforts to find franchise owners.
 Kurz had returned to the AFL by June 2024, before such owners could be found.

 In December 2023, it was reported that the league plans to return in 2024.
 This time the FCF plans to play in several locations, with six-to-eight teams for the v3.0 Season, and aim to expand to 20 teams within the next five years.
 According to the report, a formal announcement was to be expected in the first quarter (Q1) of 2024, but that never materialized.

+End of Fan Controlled Sports + Entertainment

+As of 2025, Fan Controlled Sports + Entertainment (owners of the former Fan Controlled Football) has apparently folded with no social media updates since October 2024.